Netflix/x-element/doc/TEMPLATES.md

 Because native [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) are now part of the browser specification it is important to distinguish `x-element` from other popular JavaScript frameworks. **The manner in which custom elements are defined is framework agnostic.** Here's more explanation:

-- We register a new custom element `my-custom-element` within the current page context using a native browser API: `customElements.define('my-custom-element', MyCustomElement);`
+- We can register a new custom element `my-custom-element` within the current page context using a native browser API: `customElements.define('my-custom-element', MyCustomElement);`
 - If the features of our custom element are really basic, we could do this easily without any libraries.
-As the feature becomes more complex some common boilerplate starts to emerge; this spurred the creation of the `x-element` project.
+As your features become more complex some common concerns and conveniences start to emerge (in our case these items became the `x-element` project).
 - Regardless of the manner in which the element has been defined, the current page context now guarantees a relationship between the new tag `<my-custom-element>` and the class `MyCustomElement`.
 This concept is critical to understand because this normalization liberates developers from the need to choose a single framework (or framework version) to define their features.
 - Note that it is possible to create a DOM node named `my-custom-element` _before_ the custom element has been defined via `customElements.define('my-custom-element', MyCustomElement)`.
 This can be done using declarative HTML like `<my-custom-element></my-custom-element>` or with imperative API calls like `const el = document.createElement('my-custom-element')`.
 At this stage the `my-custom-element` DOM node is functionally equivalent to a `span`.
 - When `my-custom-element` is eventually defined within the page context all instances of that element are instantly "upgraded" using the `MyCustomElement` class.
 This is the second important concept: DOM composition is independent from custom element definition.
 This decoupling enables composible feature developers to have flexibility when selecting a DOM template engine.
 Because child nodes within `my-custom-element` can be fully encapsulated using the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM) creating and managing them becomes an implementation detail.